-These pieces were for a show at Glynde called 'Matter'.
+Some of these pieces were for a show at Glynde called 'Matter'.
 I was really drawn to the abandoned, discarded nature of things in the Chalkpit at Glynde where the show was held - the broken places and the attempt to make meaning out of where we find ourselves.

 I’ve always treated my work like a conversation, a call and response - between myself and the wood I am painting, the tool in my hand, or my body and the object I am changing, moving or shaping.
 It’s a responsive, embodied, listening and metaphoric process.